mdavis-xyz/mdavis.xyz/pages/emoji/content.md

 For example, are the flags wavy or a perfect rectangle?
 Is the "gun" an actual gun [or a water pistol](https://www.theguardian.com/technology/2018/apr/25/google-gun-emoji-switch-water-pistol-android-update-apple)?

-It turns out that the Unicode standard itself does not define the list of flags either.
+It turns out that the Unicode standard itself does not actually define the list of flags to be included as emojis.
 This is because the people who design emojis think that they should not bear the politically heavy responsibility of deciding what is a country and what is not.
-That sounds like a reasonable idea to me.
+An Aboriginal flag is uncontroversial.
+However other more controversial proposals could follow.
+Whether or not [Sealand](https://en.wikipedia.org/wiki/Principality_of_Sealand) should be legitimised through the creation of a Sealand flag emoji a controversial and politically heavy question.
+That decision should not be made by a small (and slow) group of typography nerds choosing glyphs and encodings.
+This is why the Unicode standard does not actually specify the list of flag emojis.

-So unlike most other emojis the flags are encoded with reference to another standard, [ISO 3166-1](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2).
+Unlike most other emojis the flags are encoded with reference to another standard, [ISO 3166-1](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2).
 This is the country code standard, which defines that "AU" [stands for](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2#Officially_assigned_code_elements) Australia.
 However it gets even more complicated, because that standard does not define what a country is, it just maps the codes to the [list of countries recognised by the UN](https://www.iso.org/iso-3166-country-codes.html).